Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Dual Projected Method

-By Theorem \ref{thm:pd_iterates}, if the dual projected subgradient method is initialized at $\Mvar^0=(0,\SigmaNom)$ with a positive definite nominal covariance matrix $\SigmaNom$, then the dual function $g$ is differentiable at all subsequent iterates $\{\Mvar^i\}_{i=0}^\infty$.
-Under this condition, the projected subgradient method reduces to a projected \emph{gradient ascent} method.
-This reduction raises the possibility of using more advanced iterative optimization methods that leverage smoothness to accelerate convergence, including momentum-based updates, line search, and quasi-Newton methods \citep{Bertsekas99}.
+By Theorem \ref{thm:pd_iterates}, if the dual projected \subgrad{} method is initialized at $\Mvar^0=(0,\SigmaNom)$ with a positive definite nominal covariance matrix $\SigmaNom$, then the dual function $g$ is differentiable at all subsequent iterates $\{\Mvar^i\}_{i=0}^\infty$.
+Under this condition, the projected \subgrad{} method reduces to a projected \emph{gradient ascent} method.
+This reduction raises the possibility of using iterative optimization methods that leverage smoothness to accelerate convergence, including momentum-based updates, line search, and quasi-Newton methods \citep{Bertsekas99}.